solana-foundation/gill/packages/gill/README.md

 ### Generating extractable keypairs and signers

 Extractable keypairs are less secure and should not be used unless you REALLY need to save the key for some reason.
-Since there are a few useful cases for saving these keypairs, gill has contains a separate explicit function.
+Since there are a few useful cases for saving these keypairs, gill contains a separate explicit function to generate these extractable keypairs.

 To generate a random, **extractable** `KeyPairSigner`: